google-ai-edge/mediapipe/docs/solutions/face_mesh.md

     positions (XYZ), while both the vertex texture coordinates (UV) and the triangular topology are inherited from the canonical face model.

-The geometry pipeline is implemented as a MediaPipe [calculator](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/geometry_pipeline_calculator.cc).
+The transform pipeline is implemented as a MediaPipe [calculator](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/geometry_pipeline_calculator.cc).
-For your convenience, the face geometry pipeline calculator is bundled together with corresponding metadata into a unified MediaPipe [subgraph](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/face_geometry_from_landmarks.pbtxt).
+For your convenience, this calculator is bundled together with corresponding metadata into a unified MediaPipe [subgraph](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/face_geometry_from_landmarks.pbtxt).
-The face geometry format is defined as a Protocol Buffer [message](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/protos/face_geometry.proto).
+The face transform format is defined as a Protocol Buffer [message](https://github.com/google/mediapipe/tree/master/mediapipe/modules/face_geometry/protos/face_geometry.proto).

 #### Effect Renderer